Helping divers make informed choices about training, skills, safety, and gear.

 My Custom Screen Layout

-The Perdix 2 AI doesn’t give you full control over every field, but it gives you control where it counts.
-The display is split into two main sections: a fixed top row (about 66% of the screen) with two primary columns, and a smaller bottom row divided into three columns.
+The Perdix 2 AI does not give you full control over every field, but it gives you control where it counts.
+The display is split into two main sections: a fixed top row with two primary columns, and a smaller bottom row divided into three columns.
 The left column in the bottom row is fixed, but the middle and right columns are customizable.

-Custom screen layout on Shearwater Perdix 2 AI showing pressure, GTR, MOD, and temperature
+Custom screen layout on Shearwater Perdix 2 AI showing pressure, gas time remaining, MOD, max depth, and temperature

-This layout keeps my gas status front and center, while still giving me critical environmental and dive-limit data.
-I prefer to show time of day instead of runtime, and I don’t prioritize NDL since it’s already visible in the main section of the screen.
+This layout keeps my gas status front and center while still giving me critical environmental and dive limit data.
+I prefer to show time of day instead of runtime, and I do not prioritize NDL since it is already visible in the main section of the screen.

-Setting this up took just a few minutes.
-The Shearwater menu system makes layout customization simple, previewing changes as you go, and the structure stays readable in low visibility or while task-loaded.
-You can see my actual layout in the photo below.
+Setting this up took only a few minutes.
+The Shearwater menu system makes layout customization simple, previews changes as you go, and remains readable in low visibility or while task loaded.
+You can see my actual layout in the photo above.

-That said, I wish it allowed even more flexibility.
-For example, the left column on the bottom row is locked to display something like “Air” in full text.
-I already know what gas I’m on and that space could be used for something more useful like runtime, average depth, or pO₂.
-Even just letting me make that label smaller would free up space for more relevant info.
-It’s a small limitation, but one I notice on every dive.
+I still want more flexibility.
+For example, the left column on the bottom row is locked to display a full text gas label such as Air.
+I already know what gas I am on and that space could be used for runtime, average depth, or pO2.
+Even just letting me make that label smaller would free space for more relevant info.
+It is a small limitation, but one I notice on every dive.

 Performance in the Water